Paul has another stellar fourth, Suns blow past Mavs 129-109

 AP Sports Writer

-PHOENIX (AP) — Chris Paul scored 28 points, including 14 in another spectacular fourth quarter, to lead the Phoenix Suns over the Dallas Mavericks 129-109 on Wednesday night for a 2-0 lead in the Western Conference semifinals.
+The 12-time All-Star scored 28 points, including 14 in another spectacular final quarter, to lead the Suns over the Dallas Mavericks 129-109 for a 2-0 lead in the Western Conference semifinals.

 But that’s about the time Paul decided the game was his to control, hitting six shots in a row on everything from 3-pointers to mid-range jumpers to layups.
 The feisty Mavericks finally didn’t have an answer.
 Booker hit a pair of 3-pointers midway through the fourth to give the Suns a 114-95 lead.